Building and Testing Best Practices

 Future-Proof Your Robots

-Don't hard-code data when you don't need to.
+Don't hard-code data unless you need to.
 Instead, future-proof a robot by using placeholder values.

 See Alternatives to Hard Coding Data.